EarthScope/rover/docs/commands.md

 | log-dir             | logs                 | Directory for logs             |
 | log-verbosity       | 4                    | Log verbosity (0-6)            |

-In addition, parameters for sub-commands (index) will be used - see help for those commands for more details.
+Parameters used to configure the sub-command index are also applicable - see Index help for more details.

 ##### Examples

     rover ingest /tmp/IU.ANMO.00.*.mseed

-will add all the data in the given file to the repository.
+will add all data from the file argument to the repository.

 ### Index